luca-a/MWS-RestaurantReviews/README.md

   - Run `npm run developement` or `gulp` in the root directory of the project

 #### Production mode
-  - Run `npm run production` or `gulp build` in the root directory of the project
+  - Run `npm run production` or `gulp build` in the root directory of the project an HTTP server will start on port 8080